EvaFrossard/EvaFrossard.github.io/index.md

     <div class="container clearfix">
         <div class="text">
             <p>
-                As community managers, we can guarantee you that you are not alone, but you just made the best decision of your career by xoming to us.
+                As community managers, we can guarantee you that <u>you are not alone</u>, but you just made the <b>BEST</b> decision of your career by coming to us.
 Our team of experts is here to dedicate their talents to make YOU regain your popularity, without judgement and with full trust, in a record time.
 May it be from a big controversy or a simple popularity decline, our goal is to <b>develop a data-driven strategy for navigating the aftermath of public disinterest using insights from YouTube’s ecosystem</b>.